KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.typ

 #one-col-entry(
-  content: [SDET with 4+ years of experience in automation, API testing, and performance engineering.
-Skilled in building robust Python-based test frameworks using Selenium, Pytest, Locust, and Postman.
-Strong expertise integrating automation into CI\/CD pipelines using Newman and GitHub Actions, including parallel execution and automated rollback mechanisms.
-Experienced in leveraging AI-driven automation generation using Copilot + Playwright MCP.]
+  content: [Accomplished SDET with 4+ years of experience specializing in building and maintaining scalable automation frameworks for web and API testing.
+Proficient in modern testing tools including Playwright, Selenium, and Postman, with a strong foundation in Python and adaptability to JavaScript\/TypeScript environments.
+Proven expertise in integrating automated tests into CI\/CD pipelines \(GitHub Actions, Jenkins\) and executing performance tests in AWS cloud environments.
+Committed to enhancing software quality and accelerating release cycles through robust automation strategies.]
 )